Pjj0417/swin-CRM/README.md

 ---

-## Acknowledgements
+## 🙏 Acknowledgements

-This implementation builds upon research on Swin Transformer, masked image modeling, contrastive self-supervised learning, and visual representation learning.
+This implementation builds upon research on Swin Transformer, masked image modeling, deformable attention, contrastive self-supervised learning, and visual representation learning.

 We thank the corresponding authors and open-source communities for their valuable contributions.